Estimated reading time: 13 minutes

 Grocery shopping truly is a game of savings.

-You can spend more money than anticipated at the lower-priced or most expensive Canadian grocery stores.
+Yes, you can spend more money than anticipated at the lower-priced or most expensive Canadian grocery stores.

 Understanding prices is far more critical than what’s on sale, especially on a food budget.